-This Gaming Ordinance, upon becoming effective, and only then, shall operate to repeal all prior inconsistent laws, including but not limited to the San Felipe Pueblo Class II and Class III Gaming Ordinance, No. 94-22, adopted by the Council on July 21, 1994, the Amended and Restated Gaming Ordinance adopted by the Tribal Council on May 5, 1999, and the Amended and Restated Gaming Ordinance (Revised), adopted by the Tribal Council on July 20, 1999.
+This Gaming Ordinance, upon becoming effective, and only then, shall operate to repeal all prior inconsistent laws, including but not limited to the San Felipe Pueblo Class II and Class III Gaming Ordinance, No. 94-22, adopted by the Council on July 21, 1994, the Amended and Restated Gaming Ordinance adopted by the Tribal Council on May 5, 1999, and the Amended and Restated Gaming Ordinance (Revised), adopted by the Tribal Council on July 20, 1999, and the Second Amended and Restated Gaming Ordinance, adopted by the Tribal Council on November 27, 2002..
 In the event of any inconsistency between this Gaming Ordinance and the San Felipe Pueblo Charter for the San Felipe Pueblo Gaming Enterprise, approved July 21, 1994 and as amended from time to time, the provisions of this Gaming Ordinance shall govern.